 For additional ideas on career opportunities for History majors, see the following print resources, available for browsing in the History Advisor's office ( Ralph Heissinger , 436 Morgan Hall):

 Camenson, Blythe.
 McGraw-Hill's Careers for History Buffs.
 3d ed.
 NY: McGraw-Hill, 2009.
 [436 Morgan]

 Dunham, Sarah, Lisa Vollmer, and the Staff of the Princeton Review.
 What to do with your History or Political Science Degree.
 NY: Random House, 2007.
 [436 Morgan]

 Lambert, Stephen and Julie DeGalan.
 Great Jobs for History Majors.
 3d ed.
 NY: McGraw-Hill, 2008.
 [436 Morgan]

 WIU Career Services offers information on job opportunities, as well as resume writing, job search strategies, and interviewing techniques.
-Using your WIU student ID number, you can register on the e-recruiting site used to match university students statewide with employers around the nation.
-Or sign into the Vault , using your ECOM user name and password, to access an on-line library full of information about employers and career opportunities.
+You can sign into the Leatherneck Link , using your ECOM username and password, to access an on-line library full of information about employers and career opportunities.
 Remember, it's never too early in your college career to visit one of the Career Fairs sponsored regularly by Career Services.